O-X-L/calamary/test/README.md

 We need a tester- and a proxy-VM.

+Why use a dedicated proxy-VM?
+The most-used implementation of transparent-mode is redirecting routed traffic by using the `prerouting` chain.
+That's also the way it should be tested.
+In addition to this - the `proxyproto` mode is also used to connect to a remote server.

 * Add 'tester' user on both nodes
 * Add service to run proxy-instances on proxy-vm